strawberrypie/rusentiment/ru.md

+# Annotation tool interface

+**picture goes here**

+In order to use our web-interface, you will first complete a training.
+Finish reading these guidelines before you proceed.
+You will receive links and credentials for accessing the interface from the coordinator.
+You will be presented with a set of training posts that are pre-annotated; after you enter your annotation, you will see how they should in fact be annotated.
+If anything is not clear, please refer to these guidelines again.
 # Sentiment annotation
 In sentiment analysis, our goal is to isolate the feeling or attitude being conveyed through a post on social media.
 Some posts express an obvious positive or negative sentiment or attitude towards something, and we need to select such clear, unambiguous cases.